Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 ## Document Scope

 Note that this document is intended for designers and maintainers of the dauphin compiler or tánaiste bytecode interpreter and for language experts looking for the absolute truth on some minor issue.

-It is not a good place to learn or practice writing Dauphin and any attempt to do so from this document will be unduly and wildly daunting.
+This is not a good place to learn or to practice writing Dauphin.
+Any attempt to use this document to do so will be unduly and wildly daunting as it obsesses over minor or internal details which are largely irrelevant in practice, and almost all examples given are of complex pathological edge-cases.

 ## Purpose